Basic Information about Landfill Gas

 - View a diagram that illustrates the changes in typical LFG composition after waste placement

 - Learn more in Chapter 1.
-Landfill Gas Energy Basics from LMOP's LFG Energy Project Development Handbook
+Landfill Gas Energy Basics of LMOP's LFG Energy Project Development Handbook

-Annually, EPA issues an inventory report to present the U.S. government's estimates of U.S. human-related greenhouse gas emissions and sinks for each year since 1990.
+Annually, EPA issues an inventory report to present the U.S. government's estimates of U.S. human-related GHG emissions and sinks for each year since 1990.
 Emissions from the waste sector as well as other sectors are presented in this inventory.

-Instead of escaping into the air, LFG can be captured, converted, and used as an energy source.
-Using LFG helps to reduce odors and other hazards associated with LFG emissions, and it helps prevent methane from migrating into the atmosphere and contributing to local smog and global climate change.
+Instead of escaping into the air, LFG can be captured, converted, and used as a renewable energy resource.
+Using LFG helps to reduce odors and other hazards associated with LFG emissions, and prevents methane from migrating into the atmosphere and contributing to local smog and global climate change.
+In addition, LFG energy projects generate revenue and create jobs in the community and beyond.
 Learn more about the benefits of using LFG.

 LFG is extracted from landfills using a series of wells and a blower/flare (or vacuum) system.
 This system directs the collected gas to a central point where it can be processed and treated depending upon the ultimate use for the gas.
-From this point, the gas can be flared, used to generate electricity, replace fossil fuels in industrial and manufacturing operations, or upgraded to pipeline-quality gas where the gas may be used directly or processed into an alternative vehicle fuel.
-Diagrams and photographs of the various components of an LFG collection system:
+From this point, the gas can be flared or beneficially used in an LFG energy project.
+Click on the flowchart to view more details, including photographs of LFG collection and processing systems.

 About three-fourths of currently operational projects in the United States generate electricity from LFG.
-Electricity for onsite use or sale to the grid can be generated using a variety of technologies, including internal combustion engines, turbines, microturbines, and fuel cells.
-The vast majority of projects use internal combustion (reciprocating) engines or turbines, with microturbine technology being used at smaller landfills and in niche applications.
+Electricity for onsite use or sale to the grid can be generated using a variety of technologies, including reciprocating internal combustion engines, turbines, microturbines, and fuel cells.
+The reciprocating engine is the most commonly used conversion technology for LFG electricity applications because of its relatively low cost, high efficiency and size ranges that complement the gas output of many landfills.
+Gas turbines are typically used in larger LFG energy projects while microturbines are generally used for smaller LFG volumes and in niche applications.

-Cogeneration, also known as combined heat and power or CHP, projects use LFG to generate both electricity and thermal energy, usually in the form of steam or hot water.
+Cogeneration, also known as combined heat and power (CHP), projects use LFG to generate both electricity and thermal energy, usually in the form of steam or hot water.
 Several cogeneration projects have been installed at industrial operations, using engines or turbines.
-The efficiency gains of capturing the thermal energy in addition to electricity generation can make these projects very attractive.
+The efficiency gains of capturing the thermal energy in addition to electricity generation can make this project type very attractive.